-Your health care provider can help determine whether whatever pain you’re experiencing is related to your joints and could therefore be helped with chiropractic treatment, or whether it’s being caused by something else, Beall says.
-For example, pain in your gallbladder, which you’d typically feel in the front of your abdomen.
+Your health care provider can help determine whether the pain you’re experiencing is related to your joints and could therefore be helped with chiropractic treatment or whether it’s being caused by something else, Beall says.
+For example, pain in your gallbladder, which is common during pregnancy, may sometimes be felt in your back, rather than in the front of your abdomen.

 Outside of recommendations, do an online search of chiropractors in your area, she suggests.
 Some chiropractors have lots of experience working with pregnant women and are likely to say so on their website, where they’ll also note their educational background and training.

 More from U.S. News